ac-willeke/py-linux-template/docs/linux_set_up.md

 # Linux Set Up for Python Development
 This document describes how to set up a Linux environment for Python development.
-The information is based on the documentation from [Python Packages](https://py-pkgs.org/welcome) and [DataCamp](https://www.datacamp.com) course material.
+The information is based on the documentation from [Python Packages](https://py-pkgs.org/welcome),  [DataCamp](https://www.datacamp.com) course material and [Packaging for Python](https://packaging.python.org/en/latest/tutorials/packaging-projects/).
 See the [cheatsheet](cheatsheet_unix_shell.md) for a quick overview of the Unix shell.

 ## Installation